priyansh18/birdchime-appointment-booking/README.md

 ## Development Notes

-- The backend uses a simple JSON file (`data.json`) for data persistence
+- **Data Persistence**: Backend uses a JSON file (`data.json`) for data storage
-- CORS is configured to allow requests from `localhost:5173` and `localhost:5174`
+- **CORS Configuration**: Configured to allow requests from development servers
-- Appointment IDs are generated using timestamps
+- **ID Generation**: Appointment IDs are generated using timestamps for uniqueness
-- All times are displayed in the user's local timezone
+- **Time Handling**: All times are displayed in the user's local timezone
+- **Code Organization**:
+  - Frontend components are modular and reusable
+  - CSS is organized with BEM methodology
+  - Error boundaries and loading states are implemented throughout
+- **Performance**:
+  - Code splitting with React.lazy
+  - Optimized re-renders with useCallback and useMemo
+  - Efficient data fetching with proper loading states

 ## License